eProsima/DDS-Record-Replay/docs/rst/recording/getting_started/usage_example.rst

 Recorder configuration
 ======================

-A |ddsrecorder| requires one YAML configuration file as the operation of this application is configured via this YAML configuration file.
-|ddsrecorder| provide a configutation file named ``DDS_RECORDER_CONFIGURATION.yaml`` used by default if no configuration file is provided as argument, that must be in the same directory where the application is executed.
-Therefore, the only argument required in the YAML config file right now is the ``filename`` which will be fixed to ``output`` by default.
+DDS Recorder can runs with a configuration settings.
+This default configuration records all messages of all DDS Topics found in DDS Domain ``0`` in the ``output_YYYY-MM-DD-DD_hh-mm-ss.mcap`` file.

+Additionally, it is possible to change the default configuration parameters by means of a YAML configuration file.

 .. note::
-    Please refer to :ref:`Configuration <user_interface_configuration>` for more information on how to configure a recorder.
+    Please refer to :ref:`Configuration <usage_configuration>` for more information on how to configure a DDS Recorder.

 Recorder execution
 ==================